secariolabs/secariolabs.github.io/_posts/2023-03-03-building-a-research-environment-for-log4j.md

 ![](/assets/images/posts/image-19.png)

+## Conclusion

-That concludes our small testing environment for log4j.
-In our next blog post, we would focus more on exploiting the vulnerability and research different patching methods.
+That concludes our build of a small testing environment for **Log4j**.
+In the next blog, we will delve deeper into exploiting this vulnerability and examining different mitigation strategies.